elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 ## Office Productivity

-### Calendar
+Mail now sports a more-modern flatter design as a first-step towards work on making it more responsive.
+The unified inbox now supports Microsoft 365 accounts.
+And multiple potential crashes and freezes have been resolved.

+[Mail Screenshot]

 Ask for confirmation before deleting events
 Follow email and web links in the event description with Control + Click Fixed potential memory leak

-### Mail

-Fixed an error which caused mail accounts to be loaded multiple times Fixed a bug which caused Mail to crash occasionally Display recipient in Sent folder instead of sender

-New design

-Use message subject for composer window title
-Added support for Unified Inbox for Microsoft 365 accounts

-Fixed an error which caused the inbox monitoring in the background to crash Removed duplicate sender addresses when composing a message Fix a freeze when archiving the last message in a folder

-Renamed Office 365 to Microsoft 365 to follow suite on Microsoft's rebranding

-### Tasks

-Add offline support for newly created task lists in case its configured for the account Automatically synchronize a task list whenever it is selected or the network becomes available again Send a notification when a task is due
+Tasks now has offline support for newly created task lists and it makes sure to synchronize your remote lists when the network becomes available again.
+Plus it now sends notifications when a task is due.

 ### File Roller & Evince